 15:13 I try to create meaningful environments for people to express themselves.

-15:18 Here I created a contest called, "When Office Supplies Attack," which, I think, really resonated with the --
+15:18 Here I created a contest called, "When Office Supplies Attack," which, I think, really resonated with the working population.

-15:37 Again, people from all over the country doing -- the watch is particularly incredible.
+15:36 Again, people from all over the country.
+The watch is particularly incredible.

 15:44 Online drawing tools -- you've probably seen a lot of them.
 I think they're wonderful.
-I think it's a chance for people to get to play with crayons and all that kind of stuff.
-But I'm interested in the process, the process of creating, as the real event that I'm interested in.
+It's a chance for people to get to play with crayons and all that kind of stuff.
+But I'm interested in the process of creating, as the real event that I'm interested in.
 And the problem is that a lot of people suck at drawing, and they get bummed out at this, sort of, you know, stick figure, awful little thing that they created.
-And eventually, it just makes them stop playing with it, or draw, you know, they draw penises and things like that.
+And eventually, it just makes them stop playing with it, or they draw penises and things like that.

 16:15 So, the Scribbler is an attempt to create a generative tool.
 In other words, it's a helping tool.
-You can draw your simple stick figure, and then it collaborates with you to create, sort of, like, a post-war German etching.
+You can draw your simple stick figure, and it collaborates with you to create sort of a post-war German etching.

-16:29 So you can -- in fact, it's tuned to be better at drawing things that look worse.
-So, we go ahead, and we start scribbling, and -- so the idea is that you can really, you know, partake in this process, but watch something really crappy look beautiful.
+16:29 In fact, it's tuned to be better at drawing things that look worse.
+So, we go ahead, and we start scribbling.
+So the idea is that you can really, you know, partake in this process, but watch something really crappy look beautiful.
 And here are some of my favorites.
 This is the little trap marionette that was submitted to me.
-Here we are, very cool.
+Very cool.

 17:04 Darling.
 Beautiful stuff.
 I mean this is incredible.
-This is an 11-year-old girl -- drew this and submitted it.
+An 11-year-old girl drew this and submitted it.
 It's just gorgeous.

-17:22 But, I think, it's a -- it's a really fun and wonderful thing.
+17:22 But, I think it's a really fun and wonderful thing.
 So this is called the "Fiction Project."
-This is an online space, which is -- it's basically a refurbished message board that encourages collaborative fiction writing.
+This is an online space, which is basically a refurbished message board that encourages collaborative fiction writing.
 These are haikus.
-None of the haikus were written by the same person, and in fact, no line was -- you know, each line is contributed by a different person at a different -- at a different time.
+None of the haikus were written by the same person.
+In fact, each line is contributed by a different person at a different time.
 I think that the "now tied up, tied down, mistress cruel approaches me, now tied down, it's up."
-It's -- it's an amazing way, and I'll tell you, if you come home, and your spouse, or whoever it is, says, "Let's talk" -- that, like, chills you to the very core.
+It's an amazing way, and I'll tell you, if you come home, and your spouse, or whoever it is, says, "Let's talk" -- That, like, chills you to the very core.
+(Laughter)